keboliu/SONiC/doc/system-health/system-health-HLD.md

 ## 2. System health monitor service business logic

 System health monitor daemon will running on the host, periodically(every 60s) check the "monit summary" command output and PSU, fan, thermal status which stored in the state DB, if anything wrong with the services monitored by monit or peripheral devices, system status LED will be set to fault status.
 When fault condition relieved, system status will be set to normal status.

+Before the switch boot up finish, the system health monitoring service shall be able to know the switch is in boot up status(see open question 1).

 If monit service is not avalaible, will consider it as fault condition.
 FAN/PSU/ASIC data not available will also considered as fault conditon.
-Threshold data not available will not be considered as a fault condition, in this case will treate the sensor as work normally.
+Incomplete data in the DB will also be considered as fault condition, e.g., voltage data is there but threshold data not available.

 Monit, thermalctld and psud will raise syslog when fault condition encounterd, so system health monitor will only generate some general syslog on these situation to avoid redundant.
 For example, when fault condition meet, "system health status change to fault" can be print out, "system health status change to normal" when it recovered.